OCFL/extensions/README.md

 be defined:

 * Name: A short name for the parameter.
-Since this has then potential to be used as part of programmatic access the name MUST not contain spaces or control characters and SHOULD be shorter than 32 characters.
+Since this has then potential to be used as part of programmatic access the name MUST not contain control characters and SHOULD be shorter than 127 characters.
+The length limit is based on a survey of the defaults for various JSON parsers.
 * Description: A brief description of the function of the parameter.
 This should be expanded in the main description of the extension which MUST reference all the parameters.
 * Type: Data type for the parameter.
 In order to allow validation and limit to scope for implementation specific variations,